Scaling-Critical Theory for the Boltzmann and Landau Equations: Well-posedness in critical spaces

-\end{lemma} We remark that the coercivity estimate in Lemma \ref{lemcoer} indicates the dissipation of the microscopic part $(\mathrm{Id}-\mathbf{P})g$.
-The dissipation of degenerate part $\mathbf{P}g$ can be recovered from the fluid-type moment system.
-This property was observed by Kawashima \cite{Kawa}, and it was later improved in \cite{Guo,Guo-0,Duan09,Duan11,Guo06} for different purposes.
-Suppose $f$ is a solution to the equation \eqref{lineq2} with a known force term $G$.
-By taking the velocity moments
+{The form $\mathcal K$, by contrast, is a compact perturbation.
+The following lemma summarizes the coercivity bounds; see \cite{DL,Guo,Mou06,MS07,YZ}.} \begin{lemma} \end{lemma} {Lemma \ref{lemcoer} controls the microscopic component $(\mathrm{Id}-\mathbf P)g$.
+Dissipation of the degenerate component $\mathbf Pg$ is recovered from a fluid-type moment system, following the mechanism introduced by Kawashima \cite{Kawa} and later refined in \cite{Guo,Guo-0,Duan09,Duan11,Guo06}.
+Let $f$ solve \eqref{lineq2} with prescribed source $G$.
+Taking the velocity moments}